open-telemetry/oteps/text/0230-telemetry-viewer.md

 ## Internal details

-Broadly, the implementation of this viewer should be a collector extension that exposes a simple web portal for viewing data along with some sort of data store to hold the data emitted.
+Broadly, the implementation of this viewer should be a collector extension that exposes a simple web portal for viewing data along with some sort of in-memory data store to hold the data emitted.
 This extension could be bundled with specific collector releases, or brought in via the collector builder.